Free digital copy

 Get Speciality Food magazine delivered to your inbox FREEGet your free copy

-The Scottish government has revealed it’s considering giving consumers shopping vouchers in order to boost local businesses after Northern Ireland introduced a similar programme in November.
+Late last year, the Scottish government revealed it was considering giving consumers shopping vouchers in order to boost local businesses after Northern Ireland introduced a similar programme in November.

-Northern Ireland has earmarked £95 million for creating prepaid cards of up to £100 that every adult will be able to use in bricks-and-mortar shops in 2021.
-The hope is that the vouchers will kick-start local economies after the Christmas spending boom fades.
+Northern Ireland earmarked £95 million for creating prepaid cards of up to £100 that every adult will be able to use in bricks-and-mortar shops in 2021.
+The hope was that the vouchers would kick-start local economies after the Christmas spending boom faded.

 Will Docker of the St Andrews-based farm shop Balgove Larder said he would welcome “any scheme that supports businesses that promote localism”.

 He believes a voucher scheme could have a positive impact on independent businesses in Scotland, which in turn would support the wider local economy and community.
 “It’s also a nice reminder about the important role that many such businesses have played during this crisis,” Will added.

 “At Balgove Larder we work with a huge number of local food and drink producers, so those spending locally mean so much, not just to us, but to all those in the local supply chain.
 This could be a really powerful support mechanism,” Will said.

 Footfall has taken a hit since the pandemic arrived in the UK, but the government revealed in its lockdown exit plan that non-essential retail and outdoor hospitality in England could open as soon as 12th April